Chocolate and peppermint is a match made in Christmas heaven, which is why these Chocolate Peppermint Donuts are the heavenliest of all donuts!

 - 2 tablespoons milk

 - Preheat oven to 425 degrees.
 Lightly spray a 6-hole donut pan with cooking spray and set aside.

-- Next, beat in the butter, vegetable oil, and peppermint extract.
+- Next, beat in the butter and vegetable oil.

-- Add the flour, cocoa powder, baking powder, baking soda, and sugar.
+- Add the flour, baking powder, baking soda, sugar, and cinnamon.
 Beat into the wet ingredients.

 - Transfer the batter into a large Ziploc bag.
 Cut one of the lower corners off the bag, and in a circular pattern, fill the donut pan about 3/4 way full.
 Tap the pan firmly on the kitchen counter to get the batter to settle into the pan.

 - Bake for 10 minutes.
 Remove from oven and transfer to a wire cooling rack to cool.

 - When the donuts have fully cooled, whisk together the confectioner's sugar, maple syrup, milk, and cinnamon until the icing is smooth and consistent.
 For a thicker icing, add more confectioner's sugar.
 For a thinner icing, add about 1/2 teaspoon of milk at a time.